-The Council's primary role is to govern the municipality in a democratic and accountable manner, to perform legislative and executive functions and generally to fulfil its roles and responsibilities as set out in the Constitution.
+The Council's primary role is to govern the municipality in a democratic and accountable manner, to perform legislative and executive functions and generally to fulfil its roles and responsibilities as set out in the Constitution of the Republic of South Africa, 1996 (Act 108 of 1996).
 It focuses on legislative, decision-making, oversight and participatory roles, and has delegated executive functions to the Executive Mayor.